How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Introduction

 Large language models (LLMs) have moved beyond research labs and are now embedded in search engines, virtual assistants, education platforms, and enterprise tools \cite{google2023search, qin2023toolllm, hannan2023ai, rajpurkar2023ai}.
 Models like GPT-4o \cite{openai_gpt4o} and Claude-3.7 Sonnet \cite{anthropic_claude} represent state-of-the-art systems, while open-source alternatives such as LLaMA-3 \cite{meta_llama3} and DeepSeek-V3 \cite{deepseek2024} reflect growing accessibility and experimentation.
 On top of that, the emergence of reasoning models such as DeepSeek-R1 \cite{guo2025deepseek}, o1 \cite{openai_o1}, and o3-mini \cite{openai_o3} marks a shift toward multi-step logic and chain-of-thought reasoning.

 However, the advancement of LLMs does involve shortcomings in environmental aspects.
-Training GPT-3 is estimated to consume 1,287 megawatt-hours (MWh) of electricity and emit over 550 metric tons of CO\textsubscript{2}e \cite{patterson2021carbon}, while requiring more than 700 kiloliters (kL) of water for cooling alone \cite{li2023making}, enough to fill two-thirds of an Olympic-sized swimming pool.
+Training GPT-3 is estimated to consume 1,287 megawatt-hours (MWh) of electricity and emit over 550 metric tons of CO\textsubscript{2} equivalent ($\text{CO}_2\text{e}$) \cite{patterson2021carbon}, while requiring more than 700 kiloliters (kL) of water for cooling alone \cite{li2023making}, enough to fill a quarter of an Olympic-sized swimming pool.
 Yet while training has been the focus of sustainability discussions, inference is emerging as the primary contributor to environmental costs.
 In contrast to training, which is conducted once or at intervals, inference occurs consistently and on a large scale.
 Recent estimates suggest inference can account for up to 90\% of a model's total lifecycle energy use \cite{yang2024trends, lacoste2022codecarbon}.

 Despite the growing environmental footprint of large-scale model deployment, a standard method to quantify the cost of inference at the prompt level remains absent.
-Existing frameworks \cite{lacoste2022codecarbon, husom2024melodi, samsi2023watts} either lack the ability to benchmark proprietary models, the real-time granularity needed for deployment-specific prompt-level benchmarking, or are constrained to local setups, failing to capture the infrastructure complexity of production-scale inference.
-A core obstacle to developing more accurate assessments is the lack of information from commercial AI providers, as they do not disclose model-specific inference data, and existing environmental reports tend to aggregate emissions across entire cloud infrastructures without disaggregating by model or workload \cite{microsoft2024environmental, google2024environmental}.
-This opacity hinders independent verification and undermines both scientific benchmarking and policy efforts aimed at regulating AI’s true environmental cost.
+A core obstacle to developing more accurate assessments is the lack of model-specific inference data for commercial AI models.
+Existing environmental reports tend to aggregate emissions across entire cloud infrastructures without disaggregating by model or workload \cite{microsoft2024environmental, google2024environmental}.
+This lack of public information hinders independent verification and undermines both scientific benchmarking and policy efforts aimed at regulating AI’s true environmental cost.